shivesh-ganju/Serverless-Performance-Comparison/README.md

 # Serverless-Performance-Comparison

 Analyzing the performance of deep learning models on serverless computing platforms.
-For a detailed description, please refer to the report.pdf present in the repo
+For a detailed description, please refer to the Serverless Platform Performance Analysis.pdf present in the repo

 ## Project Structure
 The project code has been divided into 4 folders